mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 val jobCompany: String = appleJob.map { it.company.name }.getOrElse { "Unknown company" }
 ```

-To be fair, the `getOrElse` function takes a lambda with the error as a parameter, so we can use it to react in a different way to different errors:
+The `getOrElse` function takes a lambda with the error as a parameter, so we can use it to react differently to different errors:

 ```kotlin
 val jobCompany2: String = appleJob.map { it.company.name }.getOrElse { jobError ->